appsindo/chef-appsindo/README.md

 Appsindo Cookbook
 =================
 Appsindo Base Cookbook combining setups from:

 - http://html5boilerplate.com/
 - https://github.com/h5bp/server-configs-nginx
+- Each software recipes from Chef Cookbook

 Prerequisites
 -------------
 - ChefDK (https://downloads.getchef.com/chef-dk/)
 - vagrant-berkshelf plugin (if you are using vagrant)
+- Chef Solo for your server needs

 How To Use
 ----------